quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Further, if UDP traffic is desired to be throttled, it is recommended to block individual
 QUIC flows entirely rather than dropping packets randomly.
-When the handshake is blocked, QUIC-capable applications may failover to TCP However, blocking a random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from
+When the handshake is blocked, QUIC-capable applications may failover to TCP.
+However, blocking a
+random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from